Amias Paulet: Career

 "A strong piece of work, begun four or five years ago, lacks completion of one third.
 Four hundred pounds will be needed this year and four hundred next."

 Like his father, Amias was strongly anti-Catholic, although more Calvinist than Protestant.
 When the first Huguenot refugees poured into Jersey in 1558 he appointed some of the priests among them as Rectors and ignored his father's wishes, and to an extent those of Queen Elizabeth, over which prayer book should be used in island churches.
 His appointment to the Town Church of Guillaume Morise, a Huguenot minister from Anjou, led to the establishment of what Chroniques de Jersey described as the first "real Reformed Church in Jersey".

 There was a second influx of Huguenots in 1568 and they, too, were welcomed by Amias, although his father had reservations and wrote:

 "I approve my son's zeal in receiving these strangers, but I cannot like their continued abode in the isle.
 They should be passed on."
 But father and son got on well, despite these occasional disagreements, and in 1571 Amias was made joint-Governor, becoming sole Governor on his father's death, probably in 1578, although there are no records of the transition.

+Ambassador in France

+In 1576 Queen Elizabeth raised him to knighthood.
+His duties increasingly meant that Amias was absent from Jersey for long periods.
+He was appointed resident Ambassador in France for three years in 1576 and appointed Guillaume Lempriere, Seigneur of Trinity, as Lieutenant-Governor of Jersey.

+Paulet was clearly well trusted, because Queen Elizabeth's principal secretary Francis Walsingham wrote:

-In 1576 Queen Elizabeth raised him to knighthood, appointed him Ambassador to Paris and at the same time put the young Francis Bacon under his charge.
-Paulet was in this embassy until he was recalled November 1579.
-In 1579, he took into his household, the young Jean Hotman, son of Francis Hotman, to tutor his two sons Anthony and George.
+"Her Majesty wishes you in matters that concern her service to deal as you think fit, though you have no special direction, such trust she reposes in you."
+Elizabeth put the young Francis Bacon under his charge.
+In 1579, he took into his household the young Jean Hotman, son of Francis Hotman, to tutor his two sons Anthony and George.
 When the family returned to England, the tutor and his two charges settled at Oxford.

-His duties increasingly meant that Amias was absent from the island for long periods.
-He was appointed resident Ambassador in France for three years in 1576 and appointed Guillaume Lempriere, Seigneur of Trinity, his Lieutenant-Governor.
-He was clearly well trusted, because Queen Elizabeth's principal secretary Sir Francis Walsingham wrote:

-"Her Majesty wishes you in matters that concern her service to deal as you think fit, though you have no special direction, such trust she reposes in you."

 Paulet sent a new design of farthingale to Elizabeth I in March 1577 which was worn by Louise of Lorraine and Margaret of Valois.
-Paulet was present in Jersey in 1583 for the swearing-in of his son Anthony as Lieutenant-Governor and his brother George as Bailiff, before leaving to join the Privy Council.
+He sent dress fabrics to Elizabeth and asked Walsingham to ensure the silks were of adequate quality.
+He also obtained a type of fur muff for Elizabeth, known as a "countenance".
+Paulet was in this embassy until he was recalled November 1579.
+He was present in Jersey in 1583 for the swearing-in of his son Anthony as Lieutenant-Governor and his brother George as Bailiff, before leaving to join the Privy Council.